 The Bottom Line…

 The process can be stressful, but stick it out and you can get a good deal on the home.
-Check out Redfin’s forums in Los Angeles/Orange County, San Francisco, San Diego, and Seattle for more recent REO discussion.
+Check out our real estate forums for more recent REO discussion.
 What else do you think buyers need to know about REOs?
 We’d love to hear from you.
 We’ll compile what we learn into a set of best practices to help future buyers.

 Other REO Blogs & Posts